BKell-Dog/knowledge/source/content/Math/Differential Equations/Bessel Functions.md

 $$
 y''+\frac{1}{x}y'+(1-\frac{p^2}{x^2})y=0 \tag{2}
 $$
 This is the standard form of a second-order differential eq., in the form $y''+P(x)y'+Q(x)y=0$.
-We can see clearly that at $x=0$ this equation produces an undefined value, so at that point the function is not [[Analytic]] and this represents a regular singularity.
+We can see clearly that at $x=0$ this equation produces an undefined value, so at that point the function is not [[Analyticity]] and this represents a regular singularity.
 For that reason, according to the [[Frobenius Method]], we can assume a solution in the following form:
 $$
 y=x^{\alpha}(a_{0}+a_{1}x+a_{2}x^2+\dots+a_{n}x^n+\dots) = \sum_{n=0}^{\infty}a_{n}x^{\alpha+n}
 $$